klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost.md

 The below table shows the computation cost of EVM opcodes.
 The computation cost was determined based on experiments.

 {% hint style="success" %}
-NOTE: This document is written based on the latest EVM which have been used since the `Kore` hardfork.
+NOTE: Computation costs have changed with the `Kore` hardfork.
 If you want the previous document, please refer to [previous document](computation-cost-previous.md).

 `Kore` hardfork block numbers are as follows.
 * Baobab Testnet: please refer [this](https://github.com/klaytn/klaytn/blob/b01f8f3b7aa69afc1f7693e652adc5f2d8fa4ab6/params/config.go#L79)